 - 1 teaspoon ground black pepper

-1 Cook the sausage: Heat 1 Tbsp of olive oil in a medium skillet on medium to medium high heat.
-Add the sausage, and gently cook until the sausage is mostly (but not all) cooked through.
+2 Cook the sausage: Heat 1 tablespoon of olive oil in a medium skillet on medium heat.
+Add the sausage, and gently cook until it is mostly (but not completely) cooked through.

 Stir frequently and break up the sausage into smaller pieces while it cooks.
 Remove to a large bowl and set aside.

-2 Prep the zucchini: Cut the zucchini in half.
+3 Prep the zucchini: Cut the zucchini in half.
 Use a metal spoon to scoop out the insides of the zucchini, leaving the zucchini shell about 1/4-inch thick.
-Remove any thick seeds from the insides you've scooped out.
+Remove and discard any thick seeds from the insides you've scooped out.

 5 Make the stuffing: Add the rest of the stuffing ingredients to the sausage and onions.

-6 Stuff the zucchini and bake: Place the zucchini halves in a baking dish.
-Stuff them with the stuffing.
+6 Stuff the zucchini and bake: Place the zucchini halves in a baking dish and add the stuffing.
 (At this point you can make ahead, cover with plastic wrap and refrigerate until ready to bake.)
-Add 1/4-inch of water to the bottom of the pan.
+Add 1/4-inch of water to the bottom of the pan, which will help zucchini cook evenly and prevent the bottom of it from drying out too much in the oven.

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Simply Recipes.
 Read more about our affiliate linking policy.